top of page

 Common Estate Planning Questions Part 1 of 2 - On How to Handle Your Assets

-When it comes to estate planning, I get many questions about many topics.
-One of the most common questions I hear concerns account ownership and asset management.
-Understanding how accounts are titled and who has access to them isn't just about convenience—it's about ensuring your assets transfer smoothly to your loved ones while protecting them from potential risks.
-In this first installment of a two-part series, I’ll answer the most common questions about asset ownership an
+When it comes to estate planning, I often receive questions about a wide range of topics.
+One of the most common concerns involves account ownership and asset management.
+Understanding how accounts are titled and who has access to them is not just about convenience.
+It is about ensuring your assets transfer smoothly to your loved ones while also protecting them from potential risks.
+In this first installment of a two-part series, I will answer the most common questions about

 Lessons from Tony Bennett's Estate Battle